NO×JAWANDO

 Montgomery County Executive 2026

 Failing our kids.
 Higher taxes.
+Less affordable.

 Eight years on the Council.
 Eight years too many.